Best Process Automation Software Shortlist

 How secure is process automation software?

 Security varies by product, but reputable process automation software typically includes security features such as data encryption, user authentication, and access controls.
-It’s important to review the security measures of any software you’re considering and make sure they comply with your industry’s regulations.
+Check for compliance certifications like SOC 2 or GDPR and review the security measures of any software you’re considering to make sure they comply with your industry’s regulations.

 Need expert help selecting the right workflow automation software?